raml-org/raml-spec/versions/raml-10/raml-10.md

 ##### Property Declarations

 Properties of object types are defined using the OPTIONAL **properties** facet.
-The RAML Specification calls the value of the "properties" facet a "properties declaration".
+The RAML Specification calls the value of the `properties` facet a "properties declaration".
 The properties declaration MUST be a map of keys and values.
 The keys are valid property names for declaring a type instance.
 The values MUST be either a name of a type or an inline type declaration.

 The properties declaration MAY specify whether a property is required or optional.